peportier/simulated_annealing/nq/README.md

 * The first five lines are the values of the parameters for the simulated annealing strategy.
-* Afterwards, each puzzle is described by two consecutives lines.
+* Afterwards, each puzzle is described by two consecutive lines.
   The first one is a title.
 * The second one describes the initial configuration.
   It is made of numbers separated by spaces.
   * The first number is the total number of queens.
   * The following numbers are the initial rows of queens 0 to N-1.
-    This is sufficient since, in the code, a configuration is represented such that queen i stays on column i.
+    It works since a configuration is represented such that queen i stays on column i.
   * Thus for the two examples above, the queens are positioned on the principal diagonal.
-    * With such an initial configuration, if a move is the swap of the rows of two queens, then queens can only be attacked on the diagonals.
+    * With such an initial configuration, if a move is the swap of the rows of two queens, then queens can only be attacked on diagonals.
 This property is used in the code.